Potato22/Friendly-deviantART-Gallery-Plugin/README.md

 <div class="gridbox" id="daImg">
 ```
 You can customize **directly** what the script will inject into, make sure it's an **ID** name instead of class.
-The gridbox is just for demonstration purposes, feel free to customize it and use any other methods.
+The grid box is just for demonstration purposes, feel free to customize it and use any other methods.

 Additional info
 ---------------